elastic/apm/specs/agents/metrics.md

 Agent should record runtime-specific metrics, such as garbage collection pauses.
 Due to their runtime-specific nature, these will differ for each agent.

 When capturing runtime metrics, keep in mind the end use-case: how will they be used?
-Is the format in which they are recorded appropriate for visualisation in Kibana?
+Is the format in which they are recorded appropriate for visualization in Kibana?
 Do not record metrics just because it is easy; record them because they are useful.

 ### Transaction and span breakdown

-Agents should record "breakdown metrics", which is a summarisation of how much time is spent per span type/subtype in each transaction group.
+Agents should record "breakdown metrics", which is a summarization of how much time is spent per span type/subtype in each transaction group.
 This is described in detail in the [Breakdown Graphs](https://docs.google.com/document/d/1-_LuC9zhmva0VvLgtI0KcHuLzNztPHbcM0ZdlcPUl64#heading=h.ondan294nbpt) document, so we do not repeat it here.

 ## Shutdown behavior